therealitydrift/reality-drift-library/README.md

 # Reality Drift Library

-The **Reality Drift Library** is an open, public collection of research, datasets, and conceptual frameworks authored by **A. Jacobs**.
+The Reality Drift Library is an open, public collection of research, datasets, and conceptual frameworks authored by A. Jacobs.

 It focuses on cultural distortion, semantic fidelity, and cognitive drift in the age of AI, algorithmic media, and scaled symbolic systems.